-In July 2021, the Italian Competition Authority (ICA) started a proceeding against McDonald's Development Italy LLC (MCDI) for alleged abuse of economic dependence, in violation of art.
-9 of Italian Law No. 192/1998 (on the abuse of economic dependence), carried out to the detriment of MCDI’s franchisees.
+In July 2021, the Italian Competition Authority ('ICA') started a proceeding against McDonald's Development Italy LLC ('MCDI') for alleged abuse of economic dependence, in violation of Article 9 of Italian Law No. 192/1998 (on the abuse of economic dependence), carried out to the detriment of MCDI’s franchisees.
 MCDI allegedly imposed on its franchisees a commercial and management organization designed to suit only MCDI’s needs, through the application of clauses and pervasive and binding operational indications, likely to stiffen the business structure of the franchisees and to prevent them from independently run their business.

 The conducts and the ICA’s objections

 According to the statement of objections, MCDI allegedly abused the economic dependence of its franchisees by imposing various restrictive conditions.
 In particular, MCDI imposed on its franchisees non-compete covenants, but also restrictive conditions relating to product prices and promotions, procurement, supplies and purchase orders, financial management, definition of staff, and the renovation of their premises.

 Among the most relevant provisions denounced by the franchisees are:

 - an obligation to maintain their residence within a radius of 50 km from the premises and to devote all their time exclusively to the management of McDonald's premises?

 - a non-compete obligation according to which the franchisees, for the entire duration of the franchise contract and for one year after the termination, cannot exercise in any form, on the entire national territory, activities in competition with MCDI;